lsst/LDM-PMT/index.rst

 As explained above, epics are used for planning and executing work within a cycle.

-In addition to that, epics are also extremely valuable for longer-term planning at a fine-grain level.
+In addition to that, epics are also extremely valuable for longer-term planning at a fine-grained level.
 When details of work for a given planning package are known, they can and should be captured through epics.
 Such epics can be freely created and changed at any time without any approvals.
 They should, of course, fit within the scope and budget of related PP. They can be useful for